//Interview with Hon Lik: original inventor of the e-cigarette

 HL: I truly believe the innovation has only just started.
 In the 1960s, owing to scientific and technological limitations, nicotine was considered the main harmful material in tobacco.
 Today, everyone knows it’s the harmful chemicals present in cigarette smoke produced via the process of tobacco combustion.
 The media isn’t correcting this crucial mistake, while also focusing on the absolute harm of vaping rather than its relative harm compared to continued cigarette smoking.

 The media are also often guilty of sensationalist headlines without describing the quality of the science data, or investigating more deeply.
-In the coming decades, after long-term data collection, it will be revealed that NGPs like vapes are clearly harm reduced compared to combustible tobacco – hopefully creating a pathway for tens of millions more smokers to leave conventional cigarettes behind.
+In the coming decades, after long-term data collection, I think it will be revealed that NGPs like vapes are clearly harm reduced compared to combustible tobacco – hopefully creating a pathway for tens of millions more smokers to leave conventional cigarettes behind.

 You are free to share this content with credit to Imperial Brands under a Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) license.